Adopting Transkribus in the National Library of Scotland

 The student stipend is approximately £15,285 per annum with additional tuition fees for three and a half years.
 The award will include a number of training opportunities offered by SGSAH, including their Core Leadership Programme and additional funding to cover travel between partner organisations and related events.
 This studentship will also benefit from training, support, and networking via the Edinburgh Centre for Data, Culture and Society, and the Edinburgh Futures Institute.
 The successful candidate will be also invited to join National Library PhD cohort activities.

-Further details about the project and eligibility criteria are available from the University of Edinburgh School of Literatures, Languages and Cultures website.
+Further details about the project and eligibility criteria are available from the Jobs.ac.uk website and the University of Edinburgh School of Literatures, Languages and Cultures website.
 Informal enquiries relating to the Collaborative Doctoral Award project can be made to Professor Melissa Terras, College of Arts, Humanities and Social Sciences at the University of Edinburgh by emailing: email@example.com.

 Applications should consist of a single Word file or PDF including the following: